Truck charging infrastructure cost in Germany - by infrAi GmbH (Author: Mathias Schmidt)

 Full-build cost per charger_p = (Cable distance_p × Cable cost + Substations_p × Substation cost + Maximum parking chargers_p × (Average charger cost_parking + BESS / substation ÷ Chargers per substation)) / Maximum parking chargers_p

-Built chargers_p = min(Maximum parking chargers_p, ceil(Remaining parking target_e / Trucks per parking charger per year))
+Built chargers_p = min(Maximum parking chargers_p, ceil(Remaining public target_e / Trucks per parking charger per year))

 6. Cost calculation